nwchemgit/nwchem-wiki/UNSET.md

 specified at the end of the `string <name>` will cause all entries whose name begins with that string to be deleted.
-This is very useful as a way to reset modules to their default behavior, since modules typically store information in the database with names that begin with <tt>module:.</tt>
+This is very useful as a way to reset modules to their default behavior, since modules typically store information in the database with names that begin with `module:`.
-For example, the SCF program can be restored to its default behavior by deleting all database entries beginning with scf:, using the directive
+For example, the SCF program can be restored to its default behavior by deleting all database entries beginning with `scf:`, using the directive
 ```
 unset scf:*
 ```